Nirob-Barman/CarShop/README.md

 ## 📅 Future Improvements

-* Add image upload for car listings.
+* Add support for customer reviews and ratings.
-* Implement advanced search with filters.
+* Implement car comparison functionality.
-* Add user roles (Admin, User) for better control.
+* Add a wish list for saving favorite cars.
-* Improve UI with better CSS and animations.
+* Integrate payment gateways for seamless transactions.
-* Add a dashboard for admins to manage cars and brands.
+* Add real-time notifications for order updates.
+* Implement advanced analytics and reports for admins.

 ---